Cycle 6 – Item 5

 solo

-Patatas bravas is a Spanish potato dish.
-Consists of cubed potatoes, deep-fried, served with tomato sauce, often a bit spicy–simple and obvious yet satisfying.
+Patatas bravas is a Spanish dish.
+Consists of cubed potatoes, deep-fried, served with tomato sauce, often a bit spicy – simple and obvious yet satisfying.
 Classic tapa.

-Even though it didn’t turn out so great this time, I’ll keep the idea in the back of my mind for a dinner party appetizer someday.
+Even though the dish didn’t turn out so great this time, I’ll keep the idea in the back of my mind for a dinner party appetizer someday.